 - New zero emissions BREEAM “Excellent” rated Business School building with 4 air source heat pumps for all heat

-- Solar photovoltaic panel array of 64 Kw on specifically designed roof – new installations to be delivered in 2019
+- Solar photovoltaic panel array on specifically designed roof

 - 22 kW ground source heat pump using energy from five boreholes to heat sports hall

-- 4 electric car charging points and new secure storage for an additional 85 bikes
+- 4 electric car charging points and secure storage for an extra 85 bikes

 - Biodiversity initiative to encourage wildflowers and wildlife